 Instead of manually recording this data for end of shift results, the machine operator can monitor, analyze, and improve their process in real time throughout the day.

 A truly comprehensive OEE Software solution will provide machine operators and production managers with continual line notification and control so that actions can be taken to

 prevent events that can result in downtime, slower cycle speeds, and poor product quality.

-The Live OEE provides all these features to help implement a OEE solution.
+The OEE Software provides all these features to help implement a OEE solution.

-Measuring the efficiencies of your machine operators and equipment can yield significant results for your company.
+Measuring the inefficiencies of your machine operators and equipment can yield significant results for your company.

 With no software to install and the data source formulas programmed into the Live OEE System, all you have to do is select the functionality of the application from drop down menus.

 You install the inputs, select the data sources and the Live OEE Software will take care of the rest.